rickydjunaidy/react_admin/README.md

 # Tech Stacks
 The application was built using the following technologies:

-React JS : A popular JavaScript library for building user interfaces.
-React Router : A routing library for React JS applications.
-Material UI : A popular CSS framework for styling web applications.
-Axios : A promise-based HTTP client for making API requests.
+React JS : A popular JavaScript library for building user interfaces React Router : A routing library for React JS applications Material UI : A popular CSS framework for styling web applications Axios : A promise-based HTTP client for making API requests